This is a step-by-step walkthrough to create a new sync between projects in two different tools.

 Now select where you want the synced project to be brought in the other tool.

 Here too, the connector you select determines which projects are available and will also be used to perform operations in this tool, such as creating/updating tasks and commenting.
 If you cannot find a project or folder in the list, it's probably because the connector selected does not have access to it.

 There you can also choose to sync with an existing project or create a new one for the sync.
 Once created, you can share and move those folders anywhere you want.
 Unito will continue to sync them wherever they are, as long as the connector has access to them.

 If in doubt, just select the destination folder ROOT.

 You're all set!
 Click CREATE SYNC and watch the existing synced tasks trickle between the tools.
 If your project is large (hundreds or thousands of open task), it can take an hour or more for the initial sync to complete (we don't want to overwhelm those tools).

 Unito sets up meaningful settings by default, and you'll be able to edit configurations after creation.
 But you can also CUSTOMIZE your sync from the get go.
 For example, you can tweak things like:

 Your project is now being kept synced between your tools.
 Any change from either tool will be reflected in the other every few minutes.
 If you can't wait, click SYNC NOW to trigger a manual sync.

-Time to leave the Unito dashboard and get back to work in your own app of choice!
+Time to leave the Unito app and get back to work in your own tool of choice!